Link to the online application service

 The Finnish Society of Sciences and Letters supports research in natural sciences, biosciences, humanities and the social sciences.
 The Sohlberg delegation supports postgraduate research within the geosciences (incl. geography) about the natural conditions in Finland and the Nordic countries.
 Grants are awarded for for conference trips, fieldtrips and purchase of programs (not purchase of equipment).

-The Finnish Society of Science and Letters next grant application period will open in January 2020.
+The Finnish Society of Science and Letters next grant application period is 1-31.1.2023.
 The application should be made electronically through this link.

 SCIENCE AND TEACHER PRIZES